-Where are you actually going to convert your empty shipping containers into a useable building or home?
-You have several choices, each with various strengths and weaknesses.
+Where are you actually going to turn your empty shipping containers into a useable building or home?
+You have several options for where to do the conversion, each with various strengths and weaknesses.
 There isn’t one option that is universally the right one; rather, you need to make the choice that best fits your life and your project.
 Below we’ll discuss some of the options so that you’re able to make a better decision.

 A good option if it’s practical for your situation is to get your shipping containers delivered onsite and convert them there.
 This allows you to access your site 24/7 where you can work late into the night, after work, if necessary.
 And it’s much easier to visualize how some of your choices will impact the overall project when you can see the container as it will sit at the conclusion of the build.